Recommended children's booklists sorted by age or topic

 Jacqueline Wilson’s books remain hugely popular with readers who enjoy stories that explore real-life issues and share themes of family, friendship and growing up.

 We’ve put together a list of ten similar books for fans of Jacqueline Wilson.
-Readers who enjoyed Jacqueline Wilson’s stories about living in foster care or life with blended families might like to try The Perfect Parent Project or The Boy With the Butterfly Mind.
-For more stories about navigating friendship issues, try Do You Speak Chocolate? or Ella on the Outside.
+Readers who enjoyed Jacqueline Wilson’s stories about living in foster care or life with blended families might like to try The Perfect Parent Project, or for more stories about navigating friendship issues, try Do You Speak Chocolate? or Ella on the Outside.

-Some children will look for more stories about girl power after reading Jacqueline Wilson books, and we recommend Jaz Santos vs the World or Vote for Effie.
-If you’re simply looking for a new read delving into real-life pre-teen issues, try The Mystery of the Colour Thief, which explores the topic of mental health, or Charli Howard’s Splash, tackling the themes of self-consciousness and body positivity.
+Some children will look for more stories about girl power after reading Jacqueline Wilson books, and we recommend Vote for Effie or Hilary McKay’s WW1 story, The Skylarks’ War.
+If you’re simply looking for a new read delving into real-life pre-teen issues, try The Mystery of the Colour Thief, which explores the topic of mental health, or Being Miss Nobody, which addresses themes such as bullying and anxiety.

 Browse the full list below of books for children looking for what to read next after Jacqueline Wilson…